Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Design of xPath

-Guided by the aforementioned system requirements, we developed \xp~ with two key designs: \one joint-analyses of multiple criteria and \two explanation by hierarchically traceable evidence.
+Guided by the aforementioned system requirements, we developed \xp~ with two key designs for pathology AI systems: \one joint-analyses of multiple criteria and \two explanation by hierarchically traceable evidence.
 We first detail the two designs and then describe how a pathologist uses \xp~ to perform a meningioma grading task.